 - [The fund] will vote case by case on executive severance packages.
-We will only vote for them if the company demonstrates that the arrangements are in the long-term interests of its stakeholders, that they do not create a conflict of interest for the recipients, and that the amounts involved are reasonable. - [The fund] will vote against any severance arrangements that allow executives to receive severance pay if their performance or the performance of the company has been unsatisfactory.
-This includes severance pay for executives who are fired or who resign in lieu of being fired. - [The fund] will vote against any severance plan triggered by a change in control that is not contingent on a completed change in the ownership of more than 50% of the company's shares or voting rights.

-[The fund] will vote for proposals to require all severance packages for executives to be approved by shareholders.
+We will only vote for them if the company demonstrates that the arrangements are in the long-term interests of its stakeholders, that they do not create a conflict of interest for the recipients, and that the amounts involved are reasonable. - Vote against Severance plans that exceed two times the annual salary and the annual bonus of the executive. - [The fund] will vote against any severance arrangements that allow executives to receive severance pay if their performance or the performance of the company has been unsatisfactory.
+This includes severance pay for executives who are fired or who resign in lieu of being fired. - [The fund] will vote against any severance plan triggered by a change in control that is not contingent on a completed change in the ownership of more than 50% of the company's shares or voting rights. - [The fund] will vote for proposals to require all severance packages for executives to be approved by shareholders.